 Central to the work of AAERO@MQMH is the honoring of living legacies.
 In this section, our founder, Paula Quick Hall, curates articles to share important information about educational access and writes the Founder’s Blog.
 Check out our Events page for information about future blog discussions.

+This series began November 19, 2022.
 The first essay presents highlights and treasured aspects of family legacy, along with photos.
-This first topic in the series introducing the AAERO Founder’s Blog was discussed November 19, 2022.
+This was the first topic in the series introducing the AAERO Founder’s Blog.

 The second essay presents a history of education of African Americans in North Carolina, with excerpts from the Founder’s research.